pistac/chicken-master/documentation.md

 Prefabs are used as premade objects.
 They can be imported into a scene directly, or used by a script and loaded at runtime.

+#### RenderTextures

+Directory containing render textures.
+Should contain the render texture for the robot camera.

 #### Scenes

 Directory containing all of the three scenes of the game.